 This is in part due to the buildings’ user-friendly design, views of majestic mountains and wide-open spaces and inviting courtyards accented with bubbling fountains, verdant stretches of grass and, of course, palm trees.
 Add in the warmth of the sun, short wait times and perpetually light traffic and it’s easy to see why Smartertravel.com named PSP one of the “Top 10 Most Stress-Free Airports in America.”

 The multitude of magazines, books, snacks, drinks, sundries and souvenirs at the four locations of Desert News/Desert Mart/CNBC should meet most of your shopping needs.
 One outlet occupies the center terminal while three are beyond security checkpoints in the Sonny Bono and Regional concourses.

 But if you find yourself with time to spare and looking for something a little more upscale, try Desert Marketplace/Brighton in the Sonny Bono Concourse.
 It carries a curated collection of casual clothing, jewelry, history books, gift-quality skincare products and souvenirs.
 Next door, the PGA Tour Shop adds an array of items for the golf enthusiast—many bearing the PGA logo.

 6. Binge-worthy Food & Beverage

-Or look for the Tap Room Bar in the Regional Concourse.
-It offers seated dining on quality food and beverage throughout the day, including salads, panini and a selection of items to go.
-Or, in the Sonny Bono Concourse, take a seat at the golf-themed 12th Fairway Bar & Grill.
+Head in the Sonny Bono Concourse and grab a bite at Santa Rosa Kitchen & Spirits.
 It offers indoor and outdoor dining for three meals and snacks, a friendly bar and a popular takeout menu.